Top 8 Best PayPal Alternatives for eCommerce Stores – Compared (2022)

 The Problems With PayPal

-First off, let’s talk about the problems with PayPal and why you might want to consider an alternative payment system.
+First, let’s talk about the problems with PayPal and why you might want to consider an alternative payment system.
 Here are the main drawbacks of using PayPal to send and receive payments.

 Transaction fees

 There are often hefty transaction fees involved when you use PayPal for business.
-The cost of commercial transaction fees varies on several factors including the country you/your recipient are in but can be as high as 2-3% of the monies sent/received plus a fixed fee.
+The cost of commercial transaction fees varies on several factors, including the country you/your recipient are in but can be as high as 2-3% of the monies sent/received plus a fixed fee.

 International transfer fees